-Diving watches can be cleaned in much the same way as any other watch.
+Diving watches can be cleaned in much the same way as any other model.
 They can be done so with the aid of a jeweler’s kit, watch oil, and pressurized air.
-It is recommended that any individual interested in repairing their watch either take advantage of the manufacturer’s warranty or contact a professional watch repairman in order to avoid damaging the sensitive internal components.
+It is recommended that any individual interested in repairing their device either take advantage of the manufacturer’s warranty or contact a professional repairman in order to avoid damaging the sensitive internal components.

-Each diving watch will have a suggested lifespan in their included instruction manual as well as guidelines for when certain parts will need to be replaced.
-In general, a well-maintained diving watch can last for several years, provided it is kept in a safe place while it isn’t being used and routine maintenance is performed on it regularly.
+Each diving gadget will have a suggested lifespan in their included instruction manual as well as guidelines for when certain parts will need to be replaced.
+In general, a well-maintained diving device can last for several years, provided it is kept in a safe place while it isn’t being used and routine maintenance is performed on it regularly.

 The watches on our list range from about $20 (#5 Casio Dive Series) to almost $5,000 (#1 IWC Aquatimer).

 Whoa!
 Why such a large range?